dataluscorp/browser/browser/components/urlbar/docs/experiments.rst

 us answer our question, ship it outside the usual release cycle to a small percentage of Beta users, collect and analyze the telemetry, and determine whether the experiment was successful.
-If it was, then we might want to ship the feature to all Firefox users.
+If it was, then we might want to ship the feature to all Datalus users.

 Experiments sometimes are also called **studies** (not to be confused with *user studies*, which are face-to-face interviews with users conducted by user